Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/topicpapers_tpermutation_1_pr.md

 On Mondays it is a school rule that the form captain is at the front of the queue followed by the vice captain.
 There are two ways in which these boys can queue up on a Monday: $ABCD$ and $ABDC$.

-On Tuesdays, the form captain must again queue up first but the remaining three boys can follow in any order.
-There are six ways in which these boys can queue up on a Tuesday.
-Four of these ways are listed below.
-Write down the remaining two: $ABCD, ABDC, ACBD, ACDB, \text{\textunderscore \textunderscore \textunderscore}, \text{\textunderscore \textunderscore \textunderscore}$

 </div>
 <div class='questioncodeblock'>